 The National Intelligence Board (which consisted of key members of the U.S. intelligence community) calculated that an additional 1.5 soldiers suffered wounds for every Communist soldier killed in action.
 If those numbers held true during Tet, MACV’s estimate of enemy losses at the end of the first week of the offensive meant the Americans and South Vietnamese killed, wounded, and captured a total of 65,504 guerrillas and North Vietnamese regulars.

 Early in the offensive, U.S. intelligence estimated that upwards of 45,000 Communist soldiers participated in the first wave of Tet attacks.
-If we accept Westmoreland’s enemy loss rate for the first week of the offensive, then the Americans and South Vietnamese not only killed, wounded, or captured the entire initial Communist assault force, but they inflicted an additional 20,504 casualties on the North Vietnamese and Vietcong.
+If we accept MACV’s enemy loss rate for the first week of the offensive, then the Americans and South Vietnamese not only killed, wounded, or captured the entire initial Communist assault force, they inflicted an additional 20,504 casualties on the North Vietnamese and Vietcong.

 Westmoreland’s estimate of enemy losses during the first week of Tet raises an important question.
-If during late January and early February the Allies had in fact killed, wounded or captured the entire initial attacking force, plus 20,504 more Communist troops, why were the Vietcong and North Vietnamese able to continue the Tet Offensive at such a high level of intensity throughout February and into March?
+If during late January and early February the Allies had in fact killed, wounded or captured the entire initial attacking force, plus 20,504 more Communist personnel, why were the Vietcong and North Vietnamese able to continue the Tet Offensive at such a high level of intensity throughout February and into March?
 Had Westmoreland been correct, surely the Communists would have been hard-pressed to continue fighting.
-Thus, it’s highly likely that Westmoreland inflated enemy losses.
+Thus, it’s likely Westmoreland inflated enemy losses.

 There are two possible explanations for the general’s inflated casualty numbers.
 First, the Communists committed a far larger military force to the initial attacks than U.S. intelligence had estimated.
 And second, the Allies killed a sizable number of innocent civilians or Vietcong support personnel and recorded them as enemy combatants.
 The Central Intelligence Agency believed in the latter explanation.
 Its analysts wrote, “[MACV’s] …reported casualties are greatly inflated by inclusion of low level recruits and impressed civilians.”

-The CIA’s conclusion was consistent with what Defense Secretary Robert S. McNamara learned back in mid-1965 – U.S. military operations killed a large number of South Vietnamese civilians who served as temporary Vietcong support personnel.
+The CIA’s conclusion was consistent with what Defense Secretary Robert S. McNamara learned back in 1965 – U.S. military operations killed a large number of South Vietnamese civilians who served as temporary Vietcong support personnel.
 McNamara told President Johnson on July 2, 1965, “…Of the numbers that are killed by Air Force actions, and a great bulk of these people are killed that way, I would think that 75 percent are probably not from what we call the…guerrilla force.”

 It was readily apparent to observers on the ground in South Vietnam that the Vietcong and North Vietnamese had not suffered the Tet casualty rates claimed by MACV because there existed such an obvious disparity between what MACV stated as fact and what was actually happening on the battlefield.
 Namely, the Vietcong and North Vietnamese continued to fight all across South Vietnam.
 Furthermore, if the southern Communist military structure had been decimated at Tet, it would not have been able to launch mini-Tet in May or carry out a third offensive later in 1968.
 Undoubtedly, Westmoreland included in his casualty totals large numbers of the Vietcong’s temporary civilian support personnel killed in U.S. artillery strikes and bombing raids.